Archives

 2. Identify clues about individual challenges with emotion regulation and the security of parent-child attachment by listening to a caregiver’s stories about parenting.

-3. Identify clues about a mother’s executive functioning and the level of support available for parenting by listening to her stories about her relationship with extended famil
+3. Identify clues about a mother’s executive functioning and the level of support available for parenting by listening to her stories about her relationship with extended family

 This course uses an online distance-learning self-paced format.
 It includes recorded audio, recorded video-based webinars, and selected readings.
 There are post-tests to ensure comprehension of the material.
 Participants can communicate with the instructors via the online moodle interface.
 Real-time communication with the instructor in our online, self-paced distance learning courses is not possible.
 However, participants can send an email to the instructor via the online moodle interface within the course and expect to receive a response within 48 hours.
 All course content, including post-tests, should take approximately two hours to complete.